stac-extensions/raster/README.md

 and also specific to each of them (data type, unit, number of bits used, nodata).
 A raster is ofthen strongly linked with the the georeferencing transform and coordinate system definition of all bands (using the [projection extension](https://github.com/radiantearth/stac-spec/tree/master/extensions/projection)).
-In many applications, it is interesting to have some metadata about the raster in the asset (values statistics, value interpretation, transforms).
+In many applications, it is interesting to have some metadata about the rasters in the asset (values statistics, value interpretation, transforms).

 - Examples:
   - [Planet Item example](examples/item-planet.json): Shows the basic usage of the extension in a STAC Item